hackclub/hackpad/hackpads/hashpad/README.md

 I will use this hackpad for (eventually) Hyprland control (like workspace switching) or as a mini protable keyboard (TBD)

+What I found particuliary difficult was the case design, I couldn't use Fusion and FreeCAD was hard to use, even with the tutorial (Cyao in the slack helped me alot for that).

 # Features